Rectrix Aviation: History

 On November 4, 2015, Rectrix Aviation purchased Five Star Jet Center at Westfield-Barnes Regional Airport and announced plans to expand its services and staff at the airport, making it the only fixed base operator or FBO at the Westfield-Barnes.

 On February 8, 2016; Submitted an application to the Department of Transportation to conduct scheduled air service as a commuter carrier.
 The application proposed scheduled service between Hyannis, MA (KHYA) and Nantucket, MA (KACK).

 On June 26, 2017, Rectrix announced commercial service dubbed the Rectrix Shuttle which connected Worcester Regional Airport and Barnstable Municipal Airport that featured one round-trip flight daily from Thursday to Monday.
 "It's the first major expansion of Rectrix's current Hyannis to Nantucket shuttle service," the company said.

 On October 25, 2017, Rectrix introduced new non-stop scheduled weekend service between Cape Cod and New York City's LaGuardia Airport and Westchester County Airport.
 Service to Worcester was suspended in the Summer of 2019 due to low demand.

 In February 2019, Rectrix was acquired by Ross Aviation.
 On December 2, 2019, Ross Aviation announced the end of commercial operations and began liquidating their charter department.

 Destinations

 Rectrix Shuttle flew scheduled charter flights to the following destinations:

 Fleet

-Charter fleet
+Charter

 The following chart shows all the aircraft owned by Rectrix Aviation that were available for charter.